drpointcloud/Landmark_TNNLS/README.md

 # Run

 To run Landmark with Fail loudly repo,
-* First download or clone the repo and change .py files listed in
+* First download or clone the Fail loudly repo and change those .py files with .py files python_failoudly_landmark folder.
+* `run_pipeline.py` is provided to run all confifurations once without using terminal.